-The Hershey Company (NYSE: HSY), headquartered in Hershey, PA, is a global confectionery and snack company known for its popular brands including Hershey’s, Reese’s, Jolly Rancher, Twizzlers and Ice Breakers.
-The company originated in 1894 when business owner Milton Hershey decided to produce a chocolate coating for his caramels.
-With mass production, Hershey was able to lower the per-unit cost and make milk chocolate – once a luxury item – affordable for all.
-Today, with 14,000 employees and $6.6 billion in sales, Hershey markets its products in about 70 countries worldwide.
+The Hershey Company is known for its popular brands including Hershey’s, Reese’s, Jolly Rancher, Twizzlers and Ice Breakers.
+With 14,000 employees and $6.6 billion in sales, Hershey markets its products in about 70 countries worldwide.

-Steeped in a rich tradition of continuous process improvement, Hershey is able to learn from the past while always looking toward the future.
+Steeped in a rich tradition of continuous process improvement, Hershey learns from the past while always looking toward the future.
 Logistics is a critical component to the company’s success.

 Now data from Cass feeds a centralized data warehouse in SAP, giving us better, company-wide visibility to our freight costs.
 You don’t know which items are the most profitable unless you completely understand the cost to move these shipments.
 The data we get from Cass helps us understand our business and make decisions.